 135. If the CASS auditor expresses an adverse opinion (i.e. states the firm "did not maintain..." or "was not in compliance ...") it shall set out the reasons in the Client Assets Report.
-This can be done by reference to items in columns A to D in the Breaches Schedule appended to the Client Assets Report.
+This can be done by reference to items in columns A to D in the Breaches Schedule appended to the Client Assets Report, and should be cross referenced to that Schedule.
 This is illustrated in Appendix 3.